ellman12/WingTechBot-MK3/packages/docs/src/content/database.md

 ## Overview

-WingTechBot MK3 uses PostgreSQL as its primary database with Prisma as the ORM and Kysely for type-safe SQL queries.
+WingTechBot MK3 uses PostgreSQL as its primary database with Kysely for type-safe SQL queries.

 ## Database Schema